ibexa/documentation-developer/docs/content_management/images/configure_image_editor.md

 ### Additional information

-Each image can be accompanied by additional information that is not visible to the user.
+Each image can be accompanied by additional information that isn't visible to the user.
 By default, additional information stores the coordinates of the [focal point]([[= user_doc =]]/editing_images/#focal-point), but you can use this extension point to pass various parameters of custom features that you add by extending the Image Editor.